-Gestational Diabetes Screenings Provided in Miramar, FL
+Gestational Diabetes Diagnosis and Treatment in Miramar, FL

 It is recommended that all women get screened for GDM, known as gestational diabetes mellitus.
 This standard test normally occurs at weeks 24 – 28 and is recommended by the American Academy of Family Physicians.

 Anyone can get gestational diabetes and it’s certainly not your fault if you receive the diagnosis.
 The real cause of this condition is that the body does not produce enough insulin to deal with the increased level of glucose or sugar required to help your baby develop and grow.